origamiofficial/rclone-http-updater/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Set the `WEBSITE_URL` environment variable with the website you want to fetch.
+3. Set the `WEBSITE_URLS` environment variable with the website/s you want to fetch.
 4. Set the `TELEGRAM_CHAT_ID` and `TELEGRAM_BOT_API_KEY` environment variables with your Telegram chat ID and bot API key.
+5. Set the `POST_COMMAND` with the command you want to execute only after update.
-5. Change the `name_mappings` according to your setup
+6. Change the `name_mappings` according to your setup
 ```
 "Website Hypertext": "Rclone Remote Name",
 ```

-6. Run the script using the following command:
+7. Run the script using the following command:

 ```bash
 python main.py